Skip to main content

 About the Black Reproductive Justice HERstory Walk Exhibit

-In celebration of the 10th anniversary of In Our Own Voice: Black Women’s Reproductive Justice Policy Agenda, this traveling Black Reproductive Justice “Herstory” exhibit showcases the history, stories and continuing impact of the foremothers of the Black reproductive justice movement.
+In celebration of the 10th anniversary of In Our Own Voice: Black Women’s Reproductive Justice Policy Agenda, this traveling Black Reproductive Justice “HERstory” exhibit showcases the history, stories and continuing impact of the foremothers of the Black reproductive justice movement.

 Black Reproductive Justice HERstory Walk Exhibit